pocc/tshark.dev/content/download/_index.md

 * All fields are searchable
 * Space is AND
 * Double quotes can be used to search for strings with spaces
-* To ensure that you search for captures containing a protocol (and not featuring it in the description), use brackets like [igmp]
+* To ensure that you search for captures containing a protocol (and not in the description), use brackets like [igmp]

 #### Examples

 `igmp "AirPcap trace"`: Find all captures that reference the igmp protocol and "AirPcap trace" in the description.
-`wlan llc [radiotap]`: All captures that have reference wlan and llc, and contain the radiotap protocol.
+`wlan llc [radiotap]`: All captures that reference wlan and llc in description or protocols, and contain the radiotap protocol.

 ### Qualifier Syntax